 Look for the next call in Fall 2020.
 Thank you!

 Items not added to the Fleet Library at RISD collection can be picked up on or after Friday, May 8, 2020.
-They must be picked up by the end of Spring semester, Friday, May 22, 2020.
-If this is not possible please contact us to make arrangements.
+We are happy to hold on to entries until Fall semester or mail your entry to you.
+Please contact us to make arrangements.

 By submitting an entry from, you are acknowledging that you are exhibiting your work at your own risk, and releasing RISD, and their employees, from any and all liability for my work.
 In addition, you are granting permission for any images, video, or other digital forms of the submitted work to be used for publicity, promotion or any other purposes deemed desirable by the Fleet Library at RISD.
 This includes, but is not limited to, use within the library or RISD, library websites, and social networking websites.
 You also understand that if your entry is selected, it will be included in the Library’s Collection and will not be returned.